ljh0423/AI_Chat/README.md

 # 🛍️ AI Commerce Chat Assistant

 A lightweight AI-powered shopping assistant that supports multimodal queries (text and images) for product recommendations.
-It maintains conversational history, handles image uploads, and integrates product search using vector similarity.
+It maintains conversational history, handles image uploads, and integrates product search using vector similarity.\
+My primary focus throughout the project was optimizing for efficiency and minimizing latency in both model inference and response delivery.

 ---